 The Panhandle Research & Extension Center

-The Panhandle Research and Extension Center, located in Scottsbluff, houses 13 faculty of UNL's Institute of Agriculture and Natural Resources (IANR).
+The Panhandle Research and Extension Center, located in Scottsbluff, houses 13 faculty of the University of Nebraska-Lincoln (UNL) Institute of Agriculture and Natural Resources (IANR).
 Most of the faculty hold joint appointments in research and extension.
-A list of faculty members and their subject areas is here.

 History and Location: